Access data from Azure cloud storage during interactive development

 uri = f'azureml://subscriptions/{subscription}/resourcegroups/{resource_group}/workspaces/{workspace}/datastores/{datastore_name}/paths/{path_on_datastore}'.

 The Azure Machine Learning Datastore fsspec implementation automatically handles the credential/identity passthrough that the Azure Machine Learning datastore uses.
-You can avoid both account key exposure in your scripts, and additional sign-in procedures, on a compute instance.
+You can avoid both account key exposure in your scripts, and extra sign-in procedures, on a compute instance.

 For example, you can directly use Datastore URIs in Pandas.
 This example shows how to read a CSV file: